 We will be in contact with you to arrange a mutually agreeable date and time to conduct a pre-void inspect of your property.
 If we have not been in contact with you, you must contact us to arrange for this inspection to take place.

 During the inspection you will be told about meeting the Leaving Standard.
-You can find out about the Leaving Standard by reading our The way your home should be left when you leave guidance.
+You can find out about the Leaving Standard by reading our 'advice on how your property should be left' guidance.

 What you need to do before you leave

 You will not have to carry out repairs necessary as a result of fair wear and tear.
 At the end of the inspection you will be asked to sign a record of the inspection and you will be given a copy for your records.

 Please leave the property in a clean condition: